sweattep/modern_quotes/README.md

 >Media applies pressure to law enforcement to dedicate more resources, and that’s what it takes.
 It takes all of us

+>It is intended that US, Inc. will be discreetly and appropriately advised of the time and locations of BPP activities in order that the two organizations might be brought together

 >But these are of earthly matters and thus of no spiritual importance.

 >imaginations have shrunk from Pan-Africanist visions of self-determination to citizenship